TWO GEISHA PLAY AN EXCITING GAME OF GO in OLD JAPAN -- ZZZZZzzzzzzz....!

 Peach blossom started the game, and it has already been an hour since placing her black stone # 8 on the board.

-Plum Blossom, who happens to be the only idiot-savant Geisha in Yokohama (and understands that in combinatorial game theory terms, GO is a "zero sum, perfect information, partisan, deterministic strategy game"), has spent the last hour studying the board, and considering all possible outcomes of all possible moves --- extrapolated to the last stone --- and now, quietly puts her hand into the rosewood bowl to deftly pick up her eighth white piece.
+Plum Blossom, who happens to be the only idiot-savant Geisha in Yokohama, understands that, according to combinatorial game theory terms, GO is a "zero sum, perfect information, partisan, deterministic strategy game".
+She has spent the last hour studying the board, considering all possible outcomes of all possible moves --- extrapolated to the last stone --- and now, quietly puts her hand into the rosewood bowl to deftly pick up her eighth white piece.

 Peach Blossom, who knows she doesn't have a snowball's chance in Hell of winning this game against Plum Blossom, has fallen fallen fast asleep....zzzzzzzzzzzz......

 ".........The number of spaces on the board is large --- more than five times the spaces on a chess board.
 On most turns there are many more possible moves in Go than in chess.
 Throughout most of the game, the number of legal moves stays at around 150–250 per turn, and rarely goes below 50 (in chess, the average number of moves is 37).